saucelabs/sauce-docs/docs/secure-connections/sauce-connect/system-requirements.md

 2. To connect with the site or app under test: Communication to the sites or apps you specify in your tests.

-### Whitelisting for Restricted Networks
+### Allow-listing for Restricted Networks

-If you're testing in a restricted network setting, you may need to whitelist the Sauce Labs domains below to allow outbound communication to Sauce Labs Selenium and Appium endpoints.
-Whitelisting for inbound traffic coming into your network is not necessary.
+If you're testing in a restricted network setting, you may need to allow-list the Sauce Labs domains below to allow outbound communication to Sauce Labs Selenium and Appium endpoints.
+Allow-listing for inbound traffic coming into your network is not necessary.
 To check if your setup is successful, see [Validating Your Basic Sauce Connect Proxy Setup](https://wiki.saucelabs.com/display/DOCS/Basic+Sauce+Connect+Proxy+Setup#BasicSauceConnectProxySetup-ValidatingYourBasicSauceConnectProxySetup).

 You'll need to use the set of domains for your corresponding Sauce Labs Data Center: US Data Center (US-West-1**), Headless Data Center (US-East-1), or European Data Center (EU-Central-1).
 The Data Center you're connected to is indicated in your navigation menu.